rfielding/microcms/README.md

 # GoSQLite

+Requirements:

+- Go 1.18+
+- a Java runtime that can run tika-server (to test external text-extracts)

-This is an experiment in quickly creatding a CMS, which I mean
+This is an experiment in quickly creatding a Content Management System (CMS), by which I mean

 - upload and download files
 - large media files, such as multi-GB mp4s work well and efficiently
 - install tarballs of entire static apps (ie: React apps, html pages)
-- combine embedded sql database state and file volume mount
-- simple GET/POST without multipart-mime
+- simple GET/POST to urls to alter content

+Note:

+- Actual files are just stored on filesystem, while derived items are stored in sqlite3
 - all directories are created IMPLICITLY.
-- metadata about an object can be uploaded before or after the content
+- metadata about a directory or file can be uploaded before or after the content
+- This allows you to use, or ignore permissions as you see fit
+- If you come in authenticated, specific CRUD permissions will be evaluated
+- The permission system will allow quite arbitrary rules, as the CRUD permissions will be calcualted by code provided by the client; to evaluate a JWT claim for CRUD access.
+  (TODO, but I have done this a few times from scratch in a few days)
+- The point of this is to not only allow for anonymous or strongly controlled read, but pseudononymous writes as well. ie: GDPR cases, such as directory open to adults living in certain countries.

 Todo:

 - reverse proxy endpoints (A few hundred lines of code at most, as I write reverse proxies often)